Posted in Recipes on 22.12.2017

 - For optional decoration 3 put the walnuts and maple syrup into a small frying pan and cook over a medium heat until caramelised, tossing everything very frequently.
 Restrain yourself from eating all of these before they get to the tart and allow to cool before nestling in between the white chocolate shards

 - And finally *phew* simply adorn your festive tart with some gorgeously red raspberries!

 - If you can't find vegan chocolate orange, instead add the grated zest of 1-2 medium oranges

 - If you're making this a day or a few days in advance you can make all the optional decorations as well, but don't add them to the tart until you're ready to serve!

-- Keep the chocolate shards in a lidded tub in the fridge and keep the walnuts in a lidded tub NOT in the fridge!! ?
+- Keep the chocolate shards in a lidded tub in the fridge and keep the walnuts in a lidded tub at room temp

 Hello and welcome to The Cook & Him.